Art for beginners by a beginner

 My web pages are all about encouraging people to 'have a go' and see for themselves how enjoyable it is to create a picture.
 In that same vein I encourage anyone who has tried watercolours but ventured no further, to try their hand at pencil.
 I wager, like me, you will be surprised at what you can achieve.

-Many artists would probably not want to show you the stuff they got wrong, but I'm not an artist.
+Many artists would probably not want to show you the stuff they got wrong, but I don't consider myself to be an artist.
 I encourage beginners to look at my mistakes, not because I'm proud of them, but because I want to demonstrate that even the worst of our efforts can be a positive achievement if we adopt the right attitude.